2020 holiday shopping season recap and prediction for 2021

-With the considerable purchasing power of global consumers, the proliferation of social media users, and the continuously progressing technology, the future of Ecommerce in 2019 and beyond is still more vibrant as ever.
+With the continuation of COVID-19 pandemic, the considerable purchasing power of global consumers, the proliferation of social media users, and the continuously progressing technology, the future of Ecommerce in 2021 and beyond is still more vibrant as ever.
 It is obvious that the holiday season is a big opportunity for you to get more revenue!
-In this article, we share with you 2018 shopping holiday season statistics and predictions for a new year.
-We hope that this useful information can help you get ready to elevate your Ecommerce business in 2019 holiday season into a new level.
+In this article, we share with you 2020 shopping holiday season statistics and predictions for a new year.
+We hope that this useful information can help you get ready to elevate your Ecommerce business in 2021 holiday season into a new level.

-The world population is 7.7 billion people, and there are 4.1 billion internet users, so it is a profitable opportunity for any e-business to maximize their sales at no time.
+The world population is 7.9 billion people, and there are 4.6 billion internet users, so it is a profitable opportunity for any e-business to maximize its sales at no time.
 They up their game for the holiday shopping season as they do every year.
-Thanks to the robust development of e-commerce platform, national consumer confidence, and consumer willingness to purchase online, 2018 shopping season was at its peak as one of the best sales seasons in recent years.
-It is highlighted that consumers confidence index, E-commerce performance during Cyber 5 and the number of shoppers represent positive changes compared to those of 2017 no matter who is winner and loser in online business.
-This bright pictures will be demonstrated clearly in this article as we will provide you data-driven behavioral insights and spending trends from 500 million global shoppers in 2018 shopping season.
+Thanks to the robust development of e-commerce platform, national consumer confidence, and consumer willingness to purchase online, 2020 shopping season was at its peak as one of the best sales seasons in recent years, despite the pandemic.
+It is highlighted that consumers confidence index, E-commerce performance during Cyber 5 and the number of shoppers represent positive changes compared to those of 2019 no matter who is winner and loser in online business.
+This bright pictures will be demonstrated clearly in this article as we will provide you data-driven behavioral insights and spending trends from 500 million global shoppers in 2020 shopping season.
 Now, are ready to grab all that holiday spending?

-To begin with, we list down outstanding holiday shopping statistics, surely, impress you
+To begin with, we list down outstanding holiday shopping statistics, based on the latest Adobe research that surely will impress you

 Global Ecommerce performance